 “Moissanite From the Sky”.
 At http://www.fromthesky.com is a good source of fine moissanite jewellery.

 Diamond Nexus gemstones are the result of a fairly new scientific advancement in processing technique.
 Have only recently been available in the United States.

 Diamond Nexus gemstones are excellent diamond simulants and come very close to matching the properties of mined diamonds at many different comparison points.
 They cut glass, being virtually identical to diamond on the Mohs (hardness) scale.
 They refract perfect “hearts and arrows”.
 Have radiance and brilliance readings extremely close to flawless diamond.

 Best of all, they're currently introductory priced for the U.S. market.
 Are a steal at $79 per caret.
 Diamond Nexus gemstones are only available in precious metal, solid-gold settings.

 Diamond Nexus is only available from Diamond Nexus Labs at: http://www.DiamondNexusLabs.com

 Sapphire is the second hardest natural mineral on the Mohs scale, surpassed only by diamond. they're, unlike the others in this review, a natural stone.
 Their radiance and brilliance aren't up to the standards of diamond however.
 Nevertheless, quality white sapphires priced at around $220 per carat are a good diamond alternative.

 Gemisis Cultured Diamond

 Gemisis diamonds are beautiful and almost perfect diamond replicas.
-Unfortunately, they're not available in a clear, white color. they're not a good choice for traditional diamond settings.
-However, if a yellow, orange or pink diamond is what you crave, Gemisis offers stunning choices in beautiful precious metal, fine-jewelry settings.
+Unfortunately, they're not available in a clear, white colour. they're not a good choice for traditional diamond settings.
+However, if a yellow, orange or pink diamond is what you crave, Gemisis offers stunning choices in beautiful precious metal, fine-jewellery settings.